ThePenguinsGit/ihatemy.live/content/docs/faq.md

 ::row
 ::card
 ## Which hosting service do you use?
-We host some modpacks of our on Hetzner, others we host our selves.
+We host some modpacks of our on Hetzner, others we host ourselves.
 ::
 ::card
 ## Can you add mod X to the server?